lukechampine/polyamory/README.md

 ----------------------
 The original language specification left a lot unspecified, so the following rules will be adopted:
 - Non-command characters are ignored.
-- The array size is dynamic ("infinite").
+- The array size is dynamic ("infinite"), but only extends to the right.
 - Array cells are represented as bytes.
 - Cells wrap around (255 + 1 = 0, and 0 - 1 = 255).
 - The end-of-line code is ASCII 10, `\n`.